Atlas-OS/docs/docs/getting-started/installation.md

 1. Right-click the ISO file we downloaded previously, clicking **Open With** :material-arrow-right: **File Explorer**.
 This will mount it to your File Explorer

 2. Under **This PC**, there should be an option for this ISO.
 Open it, then proceed to the `sources` folder, and open `setup.exe`
+    - For many retail Windows 11 laptops, BitLocker comes pre-installed, encrypting all drives on the machine.
+The message ["Make sure BitLocker Drive Encryption is suspended"](../assets/images/bitlocker-error-setup.jpg) will appear when you attempt to execute the `setup.exe`.
+Refer to our [BitLocker decrypting instructions]() to resolve this.

 3. Click **No thanks** to the updates, and uncheck **I want to help make the Windows installation better**